 Fold the band over the seam allowance and pin, taking care not to fold the seam allowance.
 Next, secure the band by topstitching along the seam, or “stitch-in-the-ditch”, making sure to catch the loose end of the band from underneath.
 We’re using the SuperStretch stitch on our Bernina B350.
 However, using a Cover Stitch machine, a lightning bolt stitch (perfect for stretch fabrics) or simple zig-zag stitch will work as well!
 This will create a binding around the neckline and leg openings.

 Attaching the Shoulders and Sleeves

-With both right sides up and the necklines facing each other, place the Bodysuit Back over the Bodysuit Front, matching the shoulder notches.
+With both right sides up and the necklines facing each other, place the Bodysuit Back over the Bodysuit Front, matching the shoulder notches, and pin in place.

-With right sides together, pin the sleeve section you just layered together to the arm openings, matching all notches.
+Then, pin the sleeve section you just layered together to the arm opening, right sides together, matching all notches.
 Sew the sleeves to the arm openings with a 5/8 inch seam allowance.

 Fold the bottoms of the sleeves up 1/4 inch and another 1/4 inch.
 Stitch to secure cuff.